-But one thing all tribal casinos around the nation are dealing with are economic struggles as a result of the coronavirus pandemic.
+But one thing all tribal casinos around the nation are dealing with is economic struggles as a result of the coronavirus pandemic.

 “iGaming … can become a revenue force that allows us to fund government operations while we’re just hemorrhaging money on our brick-and-mortar casinos like every other gaming tribe in the country,” Newland said.
 “So this iGaming which is going to launch later this year is taking on an added importance because, for us, it will allow us to keep the lights on for people.”